Ash021980/Cyclistic-Case-Study/presentation/README.md

 # Presentation

-Google Slide presentation for teammates and stakeholders.
+- Google Slide presentation for teammates and stakeholders.
+- PDF report